sureshgharal45/MovieListApp/README.md

 4. Search functionality: Use the search input box to find movies by title.
 Apply genre filters to the search results data for a more targeted search.

 # Installation and Setup (To run the project)
+   # Prerequisite to run the project
+   1. Nodejs
+   2. Package Manager: Either npm which comes with Node.js or Yarn.
+You can install Yarn from yarnpkg.com
 1. Clone the respository using `git clone https://github.com/username/MovieListApp`
 2. Navigate to the project directory using cd.
 3. Install dependencies using npm install or yarn install.